Brussels Airport: Road

-Brussels Airport can be reached by car via the A201, which is directly connected to the Brussels Ring Road.
-From there, the main highways of Belgium can directly be accessed.
+Brussels Airport can be reached by car via the A201, which is directly connected to the Brussels Ring (R0) orbital motorway.
+From there, the main motorways of Belgium can directly be accessed.
 Private partners provide three car parks at the airport, offering in total 10,600 parking spaces.
-Shell operates a self-service gas station near the exit of the airport complex.
+Shell operates a self-service filling station near the exit of the airport complex.

-Several car rental services are located in the airport as well.
-Europcar, Hertz, Sixt and Thrifty all operate at Brussels Airport.
-DriveNow also offers a car-sharing service at Brussels airport located at P3 Holiday Parking, and Zipcar has parking spaces.
-Taxi2Share provides sharing cab service from airport.

-De Lijn provides bus transportation to and from various cities in Flanders from platforms A and B (via Brucargo).
-The MIVB/STIB provides transportation into Brussels city centre from Schuman railway station, Brussels Luxembourg Station and Trône Metro Station via line 12 from platform C. Platform E is used by the Hotel Shuttles, offering shuttle services to several hotels near the area.
+For bus transportation, De Lijn provides services to and from various cities in Flanders from platforms A and B (via Brucargo).
+The Brussels Intercommunal Transport Company (STIB/MIVB) provides transportation into Brussels city centre from Schuman railway station, Brussels-Luxembourg railway station, and Trône/Troon metro station via line 12 from platform C. Platform E is used by Hotel Shuttles, offering services to several hotels near the area.

 Taxis are permanently available in front of the arrivals hall.
+Licensed taxis can be recognized by a blue and yellow emblem.

+Ground Transportation at Brussels Airport

+Brussels Airport is accessible by car via the A201, which connects directly to the Brussels Ring (R0) orbital motorway.
+From there, the main motorways of Belgium can be directly accessed.
+Private partners provide three car parks at the airport, offering a total of 10,600 parking spaces.
+Shell operates a self-service filling station near the exit of the airport complex.

+Several car rental services are located in the airport, including Europcar, Hertz, Sixt, and Thrifty.
+DriveNow offers a car-sharing service at Brussels Airport located at P3 Holiday Parking, and Zipcar has parking spaces.
+Taxi2Share provides a shared cab service from the airport.

+For bus transportation, De Lijn provides services to and from various cities in Flanders from platforms A and B (via Brucargo).
+The Brussels Intercommunal Transport Company (STIB/MIVB) provides transportation into Brussels city centre from Schuman railway station, Brussels-Luxembourg railway station, and Trône/Troon metro station via line 12 from platform C. Additionally, the Flibco shuttle network connects Brussels Airport to various destinations, including inter-airport transfers and routes to cities such as Lille, Antwerp, and Luxembourg.
+Platform E is used by Hotel Shuttles, offering services to several hotels near the area.

-Licensed taxis can be recognized by the blue and yellow emblem.
+Taxis are permanently available in front of the arrivals hall.
+Licensed taxis can be recognized by a blue and yellow emblem.